Supervised

 Backing Up Your Database

-For a deeper explanation of why pg_dump is the right tool (and why copying raw database files isn’t safe), see Docker Volumes & Backups on the Docker Compose page.
+For an explanation of why named volumes are used and why copying raw database files isn’t safe, see Docker Volumes & Backups on the Docker Compose page.

 Next Steps